Mimicking an It\^{o} process by a solution of a stochastic differential equation: Introduction

 Finally, we mention an independent body of work devoted to a problem similar to the one considered here.
-If an It\^o process is a submartingale, Kellerer \cite{Ke} has shown that it can be mimicked by a Markov process.
-More generally, \cite{Ke} shows that given any set of marginal densities $p(t,\cdot)$, $t\geq 0$, that have finite first moments and satisfy $\int\varphi(y)p(s,y)\,dy\leq\int\varphi(y)p(t,y)$ for every $t\geq s\geq 0$ and every nondecreasing convex function $\varphi$, there is a Markov submartingale whose density at each time $t$ is $p(t,\cdot)$.
-Madan and Yor \cite{MY} provide constructions of such Markov processes in three specific cases in which the first moments of $p(t,\cdot)$ are independent of $t$. \gbmarginpar{Added Cox and Ekstrom references.} Cox et al.\ \cite{Cox} and Ekst\"om et al. \cite{Eks} provide related constructions.
-Our results address \gbmarginpar{Change ``Our result are related to'' to ``address'' to avoid repetition of ``related''} the specific case in which the densities $p(t,\cdot)$ are the marginals of an It\^o process.
-Our mimicking \gbmarginpar{``processes satisfies'' to ``process satisfies''} process satisfies an SDE, but because the solution to this equation might not be unique, we are not able to establish the Markov property in all cases.
-On the other hand, we have the Gy\"ongy-Dupire formulas for the drift and diffusion coefficients of our mimicking process.
+If an It\^o process is a submartingale, Kellerer~\cite{Ke} has shown that it can be mimicked by a Markov process.
+More generally,~\cite{Ke} shows that given any set of marginal densities $p(t,\cdot)$, $t\geq0$, that have finite first moments and satisfy $\int\varphi(y)p(s,y) \,dy\leq\int\varphi(y)p(t,y)$ for every $t\geq s\geq0$ and every nondecreasing convex function $\varphi$, there is a Markov submartingale whose density at each time $t$ is $p(t,\cdot)$.
+Madan and Yor~\cite{MY} provide constructions of such Markov processes in three specific cases in which the first moments of $p(t,\cdot)$ are independent of $t$.
+Cox, Hobson and Obl\'oj~\cite{Cox} and Ekstr{\"o}m et al.~\cite{Eks} provide related constructions.
+Forde~\cite{For} studies the problem of matching the joint law of a process and its running maximum at an independent exponential time.
+Our results address the specific case in which the densities $p(t,\cdot)$ are the marginals of an It\^o process.
+Our mimicking process satisfies an SDE, but because the solution to this equation might not be unique, we are not able to establish the Markov property in all cases.
+On the other hand, we have the Gy\"ongy--Dupire formulas for the drift and diffusion coefficients of our mimicking process.

-This paper is based on the first author's Ph.D.\ dissertation \cite{Bru}.
+This paper is based on the first author's Ph.D. dissertation \cite{Bru}.
 It is organized as follows.
-In Section 2 we present an intuitive discrete-time example that illustrates the main ideas of our construction.
-In Section 3 we state our main result and provide some useful corollaries.
-In Sections 4--6 we develop the tools used in Section 7 to prove the main result.
+Section~\ref{DiscreteEx} presents an intuitive discrete-time example that illustrates the main ideas of our construction.
+In Section~\ref{SecMainResult} we state our main result, Theorem~\ref{T2.4}, and provide some useful corollaries.
+To prove Theorem~\ref{T2.4}, we construct a weakly relatively compact sequence of processes that mimic some initial target process.
+We then extract a limit from this sequence, check that the mimicking property is preserved under weak convergence, and compute the semimartingale characteristics of the limiting process.
+The tools to implement this strategy are developed in Sections~\ref{SConMea}--\ref{S5}, and the proof of Theorem~\ref{T2.4} is given in Section~\ref{S6}.